arnalpascal/vault-lab/README.md

 1. One Vault server that generate one infra PKI, i.e., PKI for others Vault servers
 1. One Vault transit for auto unseal a cluster
 1. Three Vault servers with embedded raft storage that compose one cluster
+1. One Traefik load balancer expose on https://vault:8443

 The cluster define one PKI with a root and a intermediate CA.